tkeffer/weert-js/README.md

 ### Observation names

-WeeRT uses a different system to name observation types than WeeWx.
+WeeRT uses a different system to name observation types than WeeWX.
 For example, for outside temperature, WeeWX uses `outTemp`, while WeeRT uses `out_temperature`.
 The general pattern is that the last part of the observation name, `temperature` in this example, denotes